-Over the past several years, the Chronic Cerebrospinal Venous Insufficiency (CCSVI) theory of MS pathogenesis received considerable attention, and remains an area of ongoing research.
-The evidence continues to increase that occlusions/obstructions of the vascular system in cerebrospinal veins (certain veins located in the head and neck) imaged with ultrasound and magnetic resonance venography do not appear to be related to MS.
+From approximately 2009 through 2013, the Chronic Cerebrospinal Venous Insufficiency (CCSVI) theory of MS pathogenesis received considerable attention.
+The evidence continues to increase that occlusions/obstructions of the vascular system in cerebrospinal veins (certain veins located in the head and neck), imaged with ultrasound and magnetic resonance venography, do not appear to be related to MS.